thriveweb/sailinginparadise/content/boatTours/2018-09-04-cruise-example-2.md

   ## gold coast island cruise

-  Discover a new side to the Gold Coast aboard our Island Cruise as you enjoy 3 chilled hours on the water on a beautiful Sailing Catamaran!
+  Discover a new side to the Gold Coast aboard our Island Cruise.
+Sit back and enjoy 3 hours of bliss on the water aboard a beautiful Sailing Catamaran!

   Take in the sights of the picturesque and calm Gold Coast Broadwater,